 In less than six months time, I found myself seated at the opening night of Polyface Farm's newest documentary Polyfaces.
 Piedmont Community College's auditorium was completely packed that evening and when the host asked the small Polyface team to stand up, guess what I heard?
 Thunderous applause.
 Gasp.
 Just like "Ruth gleaning in Boaz's field", I stood – eyes wide open – in complete awe of God's grace.
 And I realized that it was no crazy hallucination I had that bitter cold January day, it was a prophetic vision.

 But before I get into a "land" literally "flowing with milk and honey", let me back up a little and tell you how God "prepared the soil" for what Joel Salatin might describe as a burst of "blaze growth".

 Before the worst of "the storm" – shortly before my mom committed suicide and my dad preached the sermon that saved me – God drew me to Him in a most peculiar way.
-He used plant medicine (a fancy term for gardening) and dazzled me with gorgeous gourd vines that climbed right out of my compost pit.
+He used agro therapy (a fancy term for gardening) and dazzled me with gorgeous gourd vines that climbed right out of my compost pit.
 It was love at first sight and I went head over heals for these curly curcubita.